Opens an external site in a new window

 What is Gatsby? #

 100 Days of Gatsby Code 2021 Challenge offers a chance for web developers familiar with Gatsby to level up on recently added features.
 It also offers a chance for anyone new to Gatsby but with a working knowledge of React to get to know it.
-What is Gatsby though?
-Gatsby JS is tool for creating blazing fast static websites.
+What is Gatsby, though?
+Gatsby JS is a tool for creating blazing fast static websites.
 It generates static websites and is built on the React library developed at Facebook.

-Gatsby's core includes a GraphQL layer which makes it easy to pull in your data from locations as diverse as your WordPress blog and your Shopify store.
+Gatsby's core includes a GraphQL layer, which makes it easy to pull in your data from locations as diverse as your WordPress blog and your Shopify store.
 It has a built-in GraqhiQL viewer which is super useful for creating queries, just by clicking, instead of having to write, then debug lines and lines of code.

-Gatsby 3 GraphiQL Tool Screenshot
+blurry low resolution placeholder image Gatsby 3 GraphiQL Tool Screenshot

 Screenshot: GraphiQL Tool